 A quick update on two purchases in my portfolio.
 As with the last iteration, this one also includes a new position in the portfolio.

-- First purchase: I added 20 shares of Johnson & Johnson @ $127.50.
+- First purchase: I added to my position in Johnson & Johnson @ $127.50.
 During the mayhem of Aug 23, thanks to Trump’s tweets and escalation of trade war, I was able to pick up a few shares of JNJ.
 JNJ has been undergoing a bit of a weak performance due to ongoing litigation (which later turned into a $572M fine), and some expected revenue drop this fiscal year.
 However, top line growth should return back to normal starting next year, so I have been adding to my shares in this position over the past few months.
 The stock yields 2.96% and adds $76.00 in annual dividends.

 What are your thoughts on these purchases.
 Share a comment below.

 Full Disclosure: Long JNJ, GOOGL.
 Our full list of holdings is available here.